4 Writing your future

 The technique of 30 minutes per day can be a very effective way of getting things done, incrementally over time.
 In my experience it works for lots of things besides writing including getting exercise (discussed in chapter 3) to gardening.
 (Leendertz 2006)

 Reading other people’s code will improve your software engineering skills.
 Likewise, reading other peoples writing will improve your natural language engineering skills.
-Read anything, it might be novels, magazines, newspapers, stuff online or any of the books cited in chapter 20.
-Find a time and place to do this every day and stick to it, see figure 4.7
+Leaders are readers!
+Read anything, it might be novels, magazines, newspapers, stuff online or any of the books cited in chapter 29.
+Find a time and place to do this every day and stick to it, see figure 4.24

 Let’s pause here.
 Insert a breakpoint in your